Hydrodynamics as the effective field theory of strong-to-weak spontaneous symmetry breaking: SWSSB in a ``doubled" Hilbert space

 Now, let us explain why there is no Mermin-Wagner Theorem \cite{merminwagner} for SWSSB.
 Roughly speaking, from the eigenstate thermalization hypothesis and statistical mechanics, insofar as local correlation functions are concerned, the density matrix in our mixed steady state $\rho$ is well-approximated by a grand canonical ensemble \eqref{eq:gce}, which exhibits SWSSB.
-Since \eqref{eq:gce} is a tensor product, there is no long-range order acccessible in any local correlators, without using multiple copies of the density matrix.
+Since \eqref{eq:gce} is a tensor product, there is no long-range order accessible in any local correlators, without using multiple copies of the density matrix.
 (This renders the probes of SSB unmeasurable in current experiments.)

 Let us now be a little more careful.
 To see the emergence of a ``long-range order" which can be associated to SWSSB, we should start with a strongly symmetric state, and a useful choice will be \eqref{eq:tilderho}.
 In the thermodynamic limit, if $N = \langle n\rangle V$ (where $V$ is the number of lattice sites) is chosen such that $\langle n\rangle$ is the expectation value in the grand canonical ensemble $\rho$, defined in \eqref{eq:definerho}.
-To see the presence of long-range order, we must look at more complicated correlation functions involving multiple copies of a density matrix, such as for some integer $p\ne 0$.
-Let us now argue that where
+To see the presence of long-range order, we must look at more complicated correlation functions involving multiple copies of a density matrix, such as the Wightman's or R\'enyi-1 correlator \cite{Wightman, weinstein2024}